wcDogg/synology/remote-access-custom-domain.md

 * Using a custom domain over HTTPS
 * Using Cloudflare to proxy (hide) your home IP address
-* Using NGINX Proxy Manager to limit open ports
+* Using Synology Proxy Server to limit open ports

 With no: